 Vendor risk management tasks typically involve:

-- Identifying and categorizing vendors based on the risks they introduce (e.g., critical, high, medium, low).
+• Identifying and categorizing vendors based on the risks they introduce, such as critical, high, medium, or low.

-- Performing security due diligence through questionnaires, evidence gathering, and audits (e.g., reviewing ISO 27001 certificates or SOC 2 reports).
+• Performing security due diligence through questionnaires, evidence gathering, and audits, such as reviewing ISO 27001 certificates or SOC 2 reports.

 Who Typically Owns Vendor Risk Management?